-As the holiday season approaches, it's important to be aware of the potential stress and physical strain it can bring.
-This can lead to discomfort in the back and body, which is why it's crucial to prioritize your well-being and share these holiday safety tips with loved ones and colleagues.
+As the holiday season draws near, it's essential to recognize the potential stress and physical strain it may bring.
+This can lead to discomfort in the back and body.
+Therefore, it's crucial to prioritize your well-being.
+Share these holiday safety tips with loved ones and colleagues.
 By taking care of yourself, you can start the new year with a healthy and happy back.

 Employees who feel well physically and emotionally perform at higher levels, so it's important to support their wellness throughout the year.